18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-questions/index.md

 ### Hard round 06

 - Interviewer: Team Lead, ML Engineer
-- Talk about 2 projects in which you built ML systems
+- Talk about two projects in which you built ML systems
 - Define and differentiate Supervised, Unsupervised, and Semi-supervised ML
 - Define and differentiate input/output of Object Detection, Image Classification, Image Segmentation
 - What things need to be logged for a training experiment?
-- What libraries do you use for every stage of an ML lifecycle such as data engineering, model development, and model deployment?
+- What libraries do you use for every stage of an ML lifecycle, such as data engineering, model development, and model deployment?
-- Do you have experience in using NVIDIA technologies such as CUDA programming, and `nvidia-docker`?
+- Do you have experience using NVIDIA technologies such as CUDA programming and `nvidia-docker`?
 - Do you have experience in using NVIDIA for streaming video?

 ### Hard round 07

 - Interviewer: Senior Vice President Lead, Assistant Vice President Lead, Solution Architect
 - Introduce yourself
-- Talk about 2 projects in which you built ML systems
+- Talk about two projects in which you built ML systems
 - Talk about your major in university and some awards
 - Do you have experience in TensorRT?
 - Do you have experience in Kubernetes?
 - What do we need to consider when designing an ML system?
-  - This is a very broad question to test your system design skill, especially your ML system design skill.
+  - This is an extensive question to test your system design skill, especially your ML system design skill.
 You should be familiar with the ML system's components, ML lifecycle, ML Infrastructure layers, and ML Platform
 - How many MLOps team members should we have?
   - A _soft_ question to check your understanding of how ML team members collaborate and work together, what their responsibilities are at different stages of an ML project
-- What are your plans for the next 3 years, 5 years?
+- What are your plans for the next three years, five years?
 - What are your hobbies?

 ### Hard round 08